Minimalist Canopy Bed Frames: Sleek and Stylish Designs

 3. Use a Velvet Brush to Maintain the Nap

-A velvet brush is an excellent tool to restore the soft pile and remove minor marks.
-Brush the fabric in the direction of the nap to revive its texture and maintain its signature sheen.
-Regular brushing is a key part of how to maintain velvet bed frame appearance.
+Brushing helps restore the pile and remove minor marks.
+Always brush in the direction of the nap to revive that signature velvet sheen—and to maintain velvet bed frame texture.

 4. Apply Fabric Protection Spray